lestewartt/BIOL5173P/README.md

 This portion of the project derives the parameters that will be used to build a model of how UDCA affects viral transmission.
 This model has three components: expression model, viral entry model, and the viral exposure model

+Files can be accessed from the 'Test_Data/MATLAB_Data' folder

 To run this script, please assign data files to the variables corresponding to their model use:

 Expression model